 So here are 5 reasons you can be proud of a messy house.

 Family dinners are SOOOO important.
-In fact, studies show that having at least four dinners a week together significantly help your children avoid a slew of undesirable actions.
-They are so important that having a messy kitchen and table as a result is something you can look at and put your head up and say to yourself -or aloud-, “I’m pretty proud of my efforts to feed my family and spend quality time with them.
+In fact, studies show that having at least four dinners a week together significantly helps your children avoid a slew of undesirable actions.
+They are so important that having a messy kitchen and table, as a result, is something you can look at and put your head up and say to yourself -or aloud-, “I’m pretty proud of my efforts to feed my family and spend quality time with them.
 If that mess is the result of such an important accomplishment, I am definitely proud of it.”

 While I prefer a clean house and enjoy living in one, when I realized that the mess we make while LIVING our lives was making my attitude worse, I thought up these 5 reasons.

 Whenever you are tempted to look at a messy house in guilt or disgust, lift your head up high and be proud of the good you are doing rather than counting the messes that need cleaning.